|OSHA Resources & Archives|

 Adele Abrams, president of The Law Office of Adele L. Abrams PC, represents companies nationwide on occupational safety, employment, and environmental law.
 Adele is an attorney and safety professional who represents companies in litigation with OSHA and also provides safety training and consultation.
 She is a frequent speaker at NWPCA Conferences and writes regular columns for our own PalletCentral magazine.

-Below are some of her recent articles written exclusively for PalletCentral.
+Below are some of her recent articles and webinars provided exclusively for NWPCA and PalletCentral.
 Check back often as articles are posted.

 The dust has barely settled from the most contentious presidential election in history, and it is clear that big changes are in store for regulation and enforcement by OSHA in the next four years.
 What can we expect from OSHA under a Trump administration?
 The short answer is, "Expect the unexpected."